 How your property is divided will greatly impact your ability to move forward with your life feeling secure and confident.
 At Love DuCote Law Firm, LLC, our goal is for your transition into your new life to be as easy as possible, and we will fight tirelessly to protect your rights.

-Our law firm is prepared to handle even the most complex cases, such as those involving high-value assets, self-owned businesses, offshore assets, or hidden assets.
+Our property division attorneys are prepared to handle even the most complex cases, such as those involving high-value assets, self-owned businesses, offshore assets, or hidden assets.

 We will also be there to guide you through any other family law matters that your case involves, such as child custody, child support, and spousal support.